 Above...
-The various moods of an old bozo with a new website, all in good fun.
+The various moods of an old bozo with his own website, all in good fun.

 Hi, my name is Jim Borton and I'd like to welcome you to my website, KirkPatrickGallery.com.
 Thanks for stopping by.
-I hope that you'll take some time to wander through this site and enjoy what I can show you.
+I hope that you'll take some time to wander through this site and enjoy what you see.

-I then decided to start making my own mats, bought a mat cutter and developed some techniques for texturing and coloring those mats.
+I then decided to start making my own mats.
+I bought a mat cutter and developed some techniques for texturing and coloring those mats.
 I was getting interesting comments... as many for the mats as for the photos.
-I eventually became interested in just the paper texturing and advanced into abstract works utilizing acrylic paints.
-One thing lead to another and today I jump back and forth from one form to another.
-I always have a new piece in the works and am working to develope a body of work that I can present to galleries.
-I live in Wisconsin and hope to soon have some of my works showing in Madison and Milwaukee.
+I eventually became more interested in the paper texturing and advanced into works that added paper pastes and acrylic paints to develop a unique, highly textured style of abstraction.

 My GOAL is to produce works that will look good in your home!